Ileoscopy - with sedation

 NOTE: Most patients undergoing ileoscopy require no sedation.
 These instructions are only for those undergoing the exam with sedation.
 If you do not require sedation, instead refer to the Ileoscopy-no sedation instructions.

 Important!
 This exam requires that you have an empty stomach.
-You should not consume any food for 16 hrs before the procedure.
-Stop drinking all fluids (including clear liquids and water) 4 hrs before the exam (minimal sips are allowed to take your usual medications).
+You should not consume any food for 12 hrs before the procedure.
+Stop drinking all fluids (including clear liquids and water) 4 hrs before the exam (minimal sips are allowed only to take your usual medications).
 Avoid gum and hard candy.

 Medications: If you take insulin or other diabetic medicines, dosage adjustments will be provided for you.
 Bring your insulin with you so that you can take it after the procedure if necessary.
 All other meds should be taken at their usual time with a few sips of water.

 What is it and why do I need it?

 Ileoscopy is an endoscopic procedure that uses a tiny camera attached to a scope to examine the lower portion of the small intestine (the ileum).
 It is most often used to diagnose the cause of bleeding, high output and Crohn’s disease.